ElectronicBabylonianLiterature/generic-documentation/README.md

   -------------------------------------------------------------------------------------------------------
 # Guide for eBL project

-The "Electronic Babylonian Literature" (eBL) project, led by [Prof Enrique Jiménez](https://www.assyriologie.uni-muenchen.de/personen/professoren/jimenez/index.html) from Ludwig Maximilian University (LMU), involves the digital compilation and analysis of Babylonian texts using AI and computer vision technologies.
+The "Electronic Babylonian Literature" (eBL) project, based at Ludwig Maximilian University of Munich (LMU) and the Bavarian Academy of Sciences (BAdW), involves the digital compilation and analysis of Babylonian texts using AI and computer vision technologies.
 This project leverages several advanced techniques to identify and match manuscript fragments.

 The algorithms and techniques used in this project include: